aggyomfg/bevy_enum_tag/README.md

 ```

-Since the tag is just a marker component, you can use any QueryFilter:
+Since the tag is just a marker component, you can use any `QueryFilter`:
 ```Rust
 use test_enum::Variant1;
 use test_enum::Variant2;